Keyboard shortcuts

 Bool

-Boolean is the result type of boolean expressions which may just be true or false.
+Boolean is the result type of boolean expressions, which may be true or false.

 test